syncfusion-content/blazor-docs/blazor/diagram/data-binding.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/Blazor-Diagram-Examples/tree/master/UG-Samples/DataBinding/RemoteData/URLAdaptor)

 ### How to bind custom data
-The custom data binding can be performed in the diagram component by providing the custom adaptor class and overriding the Read or ReadAsync method of the DataAdaptor abstract class.
+The custom data binding can be performed in the diagram component by providing a custom adaptor class and overriding the Read or ReadAsync method of the DataAdaptor abstract class.

 The following sample code demonstrates implementing custom data binding using custom adaptor,